ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 32 bytes.
 The field is prefixed with a single octet indicating the length.
 Challenges with redemption_context values of invalid lengths MUST be ignored.

-- "origin_name" is an optional string containing the name of the origin, which allows a token to be scoped to a specific origin.
+- "origin_info" is an optional string containing one or more origin names, which allows a token to be scoped to a specific set of origins.
 The string is prefixed with a 2-octet integer indicating the length, in network byte order.
 If empty, any non-origin-specific token can be redeemed.
+If the string contains multiple origin names, they are delimited with commas "," without any whitespace.

 When used in an authentication challenge, the "PrivateToken" scheme uses the following attributes: